To classify a judicial decision as "Best" or "Fair/Weak Authority," what should you compare?

 Study for the Legal Research Objective Assessment.
 Utilize flashcards and multiple choice questions with hints and detailed explanations.
 Prepare thoroughly for your exam!

-To classify a judicial decision as "Best" or "Fair/Weak Authority," it's essential to compare the legal issue and facts of the decision to your client’s situation.
-This comparison determines how closely the circumstances and legal principles of the case at hand align with those affecting your client.
+To classify a judicial decision as "Best" or "Fair/Weak Authority," it is essential to compare the legal issue and facts of the case to your client’s specific situation.
+This comparison allows you to assess whether the precedent set by the case is directly applicable and relevant to the client's circumstances.
+A "Best" authority would typically involve cases with similar facts and legal issues, thereby providing stronger support for your client's position.

 Subscribe